andres20980/kasten-docs/docs/usage.md

-To enable these actions that span the lifetime of any one cluster, Veeam Kasten needs to be configured with access to external object storage or external NFS file storage.
+To enable these actions that span the lifetime of any one cluster, Veeam Kasten needs to be configured with access to external object storage or external NFS/SMB file storage.
 This is accomplished via the creation of Location Profiles.

 Location Profile creation can be accessed from the Location page of the Profiles menu in the navigation sidebar or via the CRD-based Profiles API .